 - No live chat support is available

-- Mobile support is not quite up to the mark
+- Mobile support is not entirely up to the mark

-Ivacy VPN has worked hard to gain the top positions among the best VPN for Chrome.
-The quality security and privacy services offered by this Chrome VPN extension have allowed it to surpass other VPNs.
-The Unique Selling Proposition (USP) offered by Ivacy VPN has made it a tough competitor in the VPN industry.
+Ivacy VPN has worked hard to gain the top positions among the best VPNs for Chrome.
+The quality security and privacy services this Chrome VPN extension offers have allowed it to surpass other VPNs.
+The Unique Selling Proposition (USP) offered by Ivacy VPN has made it a formidable competitor in the VPN industry.

-Vast resources areas have been covered by the FAQ section provided by Ivacy VPN.
+Vast resource areas have been covered by the FAQ section provided by Ivacy VPN.
 The set of advanced encryption protocols utilized by Ivacy VPN ensures protection from hackers and snoopers.
 The customer support channels offer the most reliable services as well.
-This best VPN for Chrome allows you to bypass port-blocking, ISP throttling, and firewalls as well.
+This best VPN for Chrome allows you to bypass port blocking, ISP throttling, and firewalls as well.

 Ivacy VPN provides a software client that is easy to use and set up.
-Based in Singapore, it has a strict zero log policy that gives you security while torrenting and throughout your entire online activity.
-However, the mobile support of Ivacy VPN is ineffective and is not quite up to the mark.
+Based in Singapore, it has a strict zero-log policy that gives you security while torrenting and throughout your entire online activity.
+However, the mobile support of Ivacy VPN is ineffective and is not entirely up to the mark.

-The pricing plans are quite affordable with a 7-day refund policy.
-The pricing plans include:
+The pricing plans are quite affordable, with a 7-day refund policy.

-Although chrome extensions like Zenmate, Hola, and DotVPN are not real VPNs, they may function similarly to VPNs.
-The traffic is encrypted and sent through a tunnel that can help bypass censorship unblock websites, and ensure privacy.
+Although Chrome extensions like Zenmate, Hola, and DotVPN are not actual VPNs, they may function similarly to VPNs.
+The traffic is encrypted and sent through a tunnel that can help bypass censorship, unblock websites, and ensure privacy.

 A security expert from the University of Michigan, Charlie Hosner, explains the vulnerabilities posed by clientless SSL VPN extensions.
 Keyloggers, remote management tools, and man-in-the-middle are among those vulnerabilities.

 These are why free VPNs for Chrome are not considered true VPNs.
-Thus, if you want a true VPN, you will have to install a native application or configure the VPN in your OS.
-Therefore, we recommend using paid VPN for Chrome instead of opting for the free one as you will get the promised quality services for which you will pay.
+Thus, if you want a true VPN, you must install a native application or configure the VPN in your OS.
+Therefore, we recommend using paid VPN for Chrome instead of opting for the free one, as you will get the promised quality services for which you will pay.